Dick Taylor (football manager): Coaching career

-After retiring as a player he joined Scunthorpe's coaching staff, moving on to Sheffield United in 1956 to work under Joe Mercer, and two years later joined Aston Villa as Mercer's assistant.
-He took over as manager late in the 1963–64 season after Mercer resigned due to ill-health, and succeeded in avoiding relegation, which resulted in him being handed the job on a full-time basis.
-The following two seasons saw little improvement in form, leading Taylor to invest heavily in new players for the 1966–67 season.
+After retiring as a player Taylor joined Scunthorpe's coaching staff, moving on to Sheffield United in 1956 to work under Joe Mercer, and two years later joined Aston Villa as Mercer's assistant.

+Dick Taylor took over as Villa manager late in the 1963–64 season after Mercer resigned due to ill-health, and succeeded in avoiding relegation, which resulted in him being handed the job on a full-time basis.
+The next and following season saw little improvement in form, leading Taylor to invest heavily in new players for the 1966–67 season.
 Unfortunately his investment failed disastrously, resulting in them being relegated to the Second Division of English football and plunging the club deep into financial trouble.
 It was only the third time Aston Villa had been relegated in the club's history.
 Taylor was sacked not long afterwards, and subsequently ran a sports shop near the club's Villa Park stadium.